forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 1. Next, copy the contents of the `package.xml` file that you used in your Force.com IDE project.
 1. In VS Code, expand the `manifest` directory and open the `package.xml` file.
 1. Replace the contents of the `package.xml` file with the contents you copied from the Force.com IDE project’s file.
 1. Next, authorize your org.
 Using the command palette (Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS), select the command **SFDX: Authorize an Org**.
-This opens the Salesforce login page.
+This command opens the Salesforce login page.
 Log in and accept the prompt.

-   > NOTICE: If you’ll typically want to connect to sandbox orgs, edit your `sfdx-project.json` file to set `sfdcLoginUrl` to `https://test.salesforce.com` before you authorize the org.
+   > NOTICE: If you typically connect to sandbox orgs, edit your `sfdx-project.json` file to set `sfdcLoginUrl` to `https://test.salesforce.com` before you authorize the org.

 1. Close the browser tab and return to VS Code.
 1. In the VS Code editor, right-click inside the `package.xml` file and select **SFDX: Retrieve Source in Manifest from Org**.